robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 50**

-50. Your Security Team has some security concerns about the application data stored on S3.The teamrequires you to introduce two improvements: (i) add “encryption at rest” and (ii) give them the possibility to monitor who has accessed the data and when the data have been accessed.Which of the followingAWS solution would you adopt to satisfy the requirement?
+50. Your Security Team has some security concerns about the application data stored on S3.The team requires you to introduce two improvements: (i) add “encryption at rest” and (ii) give them the possibility to monitor who has accessed the data and when the data have been accessed.Which of the followingAWS solution would you adopt to satisfy the requirement?
-*  A. AWS Certificate Manager&nbsp;with CloudTrail.
+*  A. AWS Certificate Manager with CloudTrail.
-*  B. Server-Side Encryption managed by S3 (SSE-S3)&nbsp;with CloudTrail.
+*  B. Server-Side Encryption managed by S3 (SSE-S3) CloudTrail.
-*  C. Server-Side Encryption managed by customer (SSE-C)&nbsp;with CloudTrail.
+*  C. Server-Side Encryption managed by customer (SSE-C) with CloudTrail.
 *  D. Server-Side Encryption managed by KMS (SSE-KMS) with CloudTrail.

 **Answer** D